CHC-Software-Development-Club/NewSchoolWebsite/NewProgrammers/README.md

 # React
-Finally, we are left with React.
-The main language we will be using as a front end.
+Finally, we are left with React and JSX, the main tools we will be using on the front end.
 React is a weird mix of both HTML and Javascript.
 It's quite a useful language for web development. (picking up in a sec)